 “Forced Outage” means the removal from service availability of a generating unit, transmission line or other Facility for emergency reasons.
 A Forced Outage shall be deemed to occur when an equipment failure, operator intervention or other action or inaction occurs that causes the Facilities to reduce output from the current full capacity of the Facilities either directed by operator action or is the result of a Facility control and/or safety system action.

-“Fuel Costs” means the cost of all natural gas purchased in connection with the operation of the Facilities, together with all charges imposed for the transportation of such natural gas to the Facilities, including any reservation charge, commodity charge, transportation-related fuel, ACA charges, GRI charges, penalty charges, balancing charges or any other amount assessed by the seller or transporter of such natural gas, less any revenues received as a result of any Fuel Transactions including the release of any firm capacity, the marketing of any excess quantity natural gas by EPMI for and on behalf of MDEA, but excluding ET Fuel Costs.
+“Fuel Costs” means the cost of all natural gas purchased in connection with the operation of the Facilities, together with all charges imposed for the transportation of such natural gas to the Facilities, including any reservation charge, commodity charge, transportation-related fuel, ACA charges, GRI charges, penalty charges, balancing charges or any other amount assessed by the seller or transporter of such natural gas, less any revenues received as a result of any Fuel Transactions including the release of any firm capacity, the marketing of any excess quantity natural gas by EPMI for and on behalf of MDEA.

 “Fuel Manager” means the Fuel Manager identified in Section 11.